The Dogs is a series of erotic novels, joined by a pair of short story collections, by Christopher Veidt.

 - Real Men Cook: All three of the main trio are decent cooks, with different specialties between them.

 - Reference Overdosed: A plethora of (mostly passing) literary and pop cultural references which populate the novels, as disparate as It's Always Sunny in Philadelphia to The Picture of Dorian Gray.
-There are also a large amount of references to the culture and geography of both West Virginia and Florida, see "Shown Their Work" below.
+There are also large amounts of references to the culture and geography of both West Virginia and Florida.

 - Retro Universe: Played with.
 Despite nominally being an exact parallel to our own, people buy clothing from antiquated (and long-defunct) department stores like Burdines and Hecht's, which are assumed to be still flourishing in this alternate 2013.

-- Scenery Porn: Both West Virginia and Florida, when introducing new locations, are given this treatment.
+- Scenery Porn: Both West Virginia and Florida are given this treatment.

 - Signature Scent: One of the ways Dogfolk know each other is by a rather complex, cologne-like smell.
 For instance, Bligh is said to smell something like petrichor and rotting agarwood.